 Building better customer relationships

-Polishing Customer Relationship Management (CRM) portrays a variety of activities aimed at creating outstanding resources.
-One of the most critical is having an extensive study of customer profitability analysis.
-There are social and cultural psychographic or behavioural segmentation aspects of the business that would classify its customers based on the profitability index.
+Polishing Customer Relationship Management (CRM) involves various activities aimed at creating outstanding resources.
+One of the most critical is conducting an extensive customer profitability analysis.
+Social, cultural, psychographic, or behavioural segmentation aspects classify customers based on their profitability index.

 In addition, the word “customer segmentation strategies” drastically changes standard approaches used regarding the customer segmentation process.
 This more practical way of performing customer segmentation can lower the customer acquisition cost and maximize customer lifetime value at the same time.